Nat Patton

-Nat Patton (February 26, 1881 – July 27, 1957), also known as "Cousin Nat", was a Democratic member of the United States House of Representatives from the 7th District of Texas from 1935 to 1945.
+Nat Patton (February 26, 1881 – July 27, 1957), also known as "Cousin Nat", was an American lawyer and politician who served five terms as a Democratic member of the United States House of Representatives from the 7th District of Texas from 1935 to 1945.

+Early life and career

 Patton was born on a farm near tiny Tadmor in Houston County near Crockett in east Texas.
 He attended rural schools and Sam Houston Normal School in Huntsville.
 He taught in the rural and high schools from 1899 to 1918.
-He was elected to the Texas House of Representatives in 1912, attended law school at the University of Texas at Austin, was admitted to the bar in 1918, and began his law practice in Crockett.